JyYoungK/NEWSProject/README.md

     For example look at `Providers.tsx` and `layout.tsx`

 17. Toggle Theme, I used `npm i next-themes`.
 Check out `Providers.tsx` for use.
 Must add `darkMode: "class",` inside `tailwind.config.js`

+18. Using NextJS, you must ADD the prefix `NEXT_PUBLIC_` to all of your environment variables.